muhasturk/carlib-pub/PRIVACY.md

- **Carlib** does not collect or process any personal information from its users.
-The app is used to browse public car brands and models.
- The followings are collected by third-party advertising partners;
+ **Carlib** The app is used to browse public car brands and models.
+The app collects or processes the following information from its users through third-party advertising partners;
  - Device ID: Used for Third-Party Advertising
  - Advertising Data: Used for Third-Party Advertising
  - Crash Data: Used for App Functionality